Tanglin Club: History

-Several years after the end of the First World War in the early 1920s, the Tanglin Club purchased additional blocks of land.
-However, the good fortune of the Club was short-lived towards the end of the 1920s.
-The Great Depression had begun, and the finances of the club were severely strained.
+During the construction of the German Teutonia Club (present-day Goodwood Park Hotel), the Tanglin Club accommodated the Teutonia members.
+When World War I started in 1914, Teutonia Club was declared an enemy property.
+In the early 1920s, the Tanglin Club purchased additional blocks of land.
+During the Great Depression, the finances of the club were strained.
 During the Japanese occupation, the Tanglin Club was used by the Japanese army as a club for their officers.
-The club was also used as a base for their propaganda unit as well as their storage area for rations and weapons.
+The club was also used as a base for their propaganda unit as well as their storage area.
 After the Japanese surrender, the Tanglin Club came under the management of the Navy, Army and Air Force Institutes (NAAFI) until March 1946.
 It was not until 1 September 1946 that the club was informally reopened.